Shruti1suman/Leafy-bills/README.md

 Automate Billing: The application should automate the process of generating bills for customers purchasing plants from our store.
 Ease of Use: The software should be user-friendly, allowing our staff to input customer information and purchased items easily.
-Save and Print: Enable the option to save bills for records and print them for customers
+Save and Print: Enable the option to save bills for records and print them for customers Charity Donation Option: Include an option for customers to round up their total to donate to a plant conservation or environmental charity.